 Researchers at Johns Hopkins Medicine “demonstrated a marked increase in neuroglial responses, characterized by activation of microglia and astroglia, in the brains of autistic patients.
 These increased neuroglial responses are likely part of neuroinflammatory reactions associated with the central nervous system’s (CNS) innate immune system.”

 The debate about an exact cause behind autism is likely to continue and is probably going to be fruitless.
-Evidence points to a combination of factors that most likely includes antibiotics and disruption of normal tissue flora, vaccines, environmental toxins, and candida.
+Evidence points to a combination of factors that most likely includes antibiotics and disruption of normal tissue flora, environmental toxins, and candida.
 A child who is predisposed by the health of the parents, and then has exposures to environmental toxins, is vaccinated, and then given antibiotics has the odds stacked against them.
 Restoring health and balance will provide the greatest opportunity for resolution.